jeremycyr/astro-paper/src/pages/about.md

   </div>
 </div>

-With over 15 years of experience architecting enterprise systems, I specialize in solving complex integration challenges and modernizing legacy infrastructure.
+With over 15 years of experience architecting and engineering enterprise systems, I specialize in solving complex integration challenges and modernizing legacy infrastructure.
 I focus on translating business needs into scalable, practical architecture, delivering solutions that are both forward-thinking and immediately valuable.

 ## Core Expertise